AI has gained great influence, and that includes engineering. Artificial Intelligence holds great power to enhance efficiency!

 By automating repetitive tasks and simplifying processes, AI impacts various fields of engineering, such as civil and chemical engineering.

-For instance, several applications of Machine Learning are changing the way we design and construct infrastructure in civil engineering.
+Several applications of Machine Learning are changing the way we design and construct infrastructure in civil engineering.

 As a result, engineering procedures have not only increased safety but also improved sustainability while cutting costs.